Louvered Pergolasfor Sanibel Island

 Poolside Living

-Traditional pool cages block airflow and trap humidity.
+Fixed screened pool areas can feel hot and static.
 Open louvers allow ventilation while providing shade, creating a more comfortable poolside experience.

 Canal Homes